woojiahao/woojiahao/README.md

 I have performed natural language processing reseasrch @ DSO National Laboratories, coordinated UAT testing across 90+ teams @ DBS Bank, and pioneered a user-accessibility framework for Android @ MightyAim!

 I had also recently started a new blog series - Open-source Deep Dive - where I explore open-source projects to uncover and explain the underlying concepts that make them tick.
 My first post about Hound was featured on Elixir Digest!
+My second post about Broadway is out too!

 ### Current projects 🔭

 If you see a repository you are interested in, feel free to contribute! 😃

+- [kobold](https://github.com/woojiahao/kobold) - URL shortening backend service in Elixir
 - [Go HTTP server](https://github.com/woojiahao/go-http-server) - HTTP server written from scratch in Go
 - [Git Guide](https://github.com/woojiahao/git-guide) - guide to the Git version control system
 - [woojiahao.github.io](https://woojiahao.github.io) - personal site